Skip to main content

 Fill in the parameters

-Specify the name, firing condition, additional data, and action (details below).
+Set the name, direction, working channel, condition instruction, additional data, and pause type (details below).

 4